Skip to content

 The fixed header at the top of the application acts as the global navigation and system telemetry hub.

-- LIBRARY: Management center for Prompts, Skills, and Agent Classes.
+• LIBRARY: Management center for prompts and skills.

-- QUEUE / GRAPH / GARDEN: Specialized visualizations for high-fidelity orchestration.
+• QUEUE / GRAPH / GARDEN: Specialized views for completion triage, communication topology, and spatial agent organization.

 2. Left Sidebar (Control & Context)